 World Chagas Disease Day is commemorated this Sunday

 Asunción, IP Agency.- With the motto: “Early diagnosis, treatment and follow-up” this year, World Chagas Disease Day is commemorated.
-PAHO/WHO seeks to raise awareness about the need to make a timely diagnosis and lifelong support for people affected by this pathology.
+PAHO/WHO seeks to raise awareness regarding the need to make a timely diagnosis and lifelong support for people affected by this pathology.

-World Chagas Day seeks to give visibility and attention to Chagas and raise the level of awareness in everyone about the importance of improving early detection, expanding diagnostic coverage and equitable access to clinical care for the disease.
+World Chagas Day seeks to give visibility and attention to Chagas and raise the level of awareness in everyone regarding the importance of improving early detection, expanding diagnostic coverage and equitable access to clinical care for the disease.

 Chagas is a potentially fatal parasitic disease caused by the microorganism Trypanosoma cruzi.
 It is transmitted to humans by insects – known as vinchucas or chichã guasu -, by blood transfusion, by consuming contaminated food, and during pregnancy and labor.